andrewbranch/gatsby-remark-vscode/CONTRIBUTING.md

 ## Local development setup

 Prerequisites: development is supported on the current [Node LTS](https://nodejs.org/).
+Yarn is probably required to run all tests correctly, because npm fails to deduplicate certain dependencies which causes issues for running the GraphQL tests.

 1. Fork and clone the repo.
-2. Run `npm install`
+2. Run `yarn`

-Running `npm install` should automatically initialize or update the [vscode](./vscode) submodule, generate `src/graphql/schema.d.ts`, and populate [`lib/grammars`](lib/grammars) and [`lib/themes`](lib/themes).
-If any of these things are missing, you’ll errors when you try to run things later.
-You can rerun these steps with `npm run build`.
+Running `yarn` should automatically initialize or update the [vscode](./vscode) submodule, generate `src/graphql/schema.d.ts`, and populate [`lib/grammars`](lib/grammars) and [`lib/themes`](lib/themes).
+If any of these things are missing, you’ll get errors when you try to run things later.
+You can rerun these steps with `yarn build`.

 ## Tests

-To run tests, run `npm test`.
-You can use Jest CLI options after a `--` separator.
-For example, to run just the test named “code-fence-meta”, use `npm test -- -t code-fence-meta`.
+To run tests, run `yarn test`.
+You can use any Jest CLI options.
+For example, to run just the test named “code-fence-meta”, use `yarn test -t code-fence-meta`.

-Most tests are either Jest snapshot tests or HTML baseline tests against a known-good source ([`test/integration/cases/baselines`](test/integration/cases/baselines)).
-To update the snapshots and baselines, run `npm test -- -u`.
+Most tests are either Jest snapshot tests or HTML baseline tests against a known-good source ([`test/html/cases/baselines`](test/html/baselines)).
+To update the snapshots and baselines, run `yarn test -u`.

-Most new tests can be integration tests.
-To write one, create a new folder in `test/integration/cases`, then put a Markdown file named `test.md` inside.
+Most new tests can be baseline tests.
+To write one, create a new folder in `test/cases`, then put a Markdown file named `test.md` inside.
 If you want to run the plugin with custom options, place an `options.js` file whose `module.exports` is the options object to be passed to the plugin.
-Then, when you next run `npm test`, the baseline will be created and opened in a browser so you can view the resulting HTML.
+Then, when you next run `yarn test`, the baseline will be created and opened in a browser so you can view the resulting HTML.
 If it looks right, commit it and you’re done.
-If it looks wrong, you can overwrite the bad baseline by running `npm test -- -u -t name-of-test` after you’ve made changes to fix your code.
+If it looks wrong, you can overwrite the bad baseline by running `yarn test -u -t name-of-test` after you’ve made changes to fix your code.

+Tests inside `test/cases` also generate a snapshot of a GraphQL query for the structured syntax highlighting data the plugin generates.
+The snapshot has a lot of data, so if you’re adding a new test case, don’t worry about manually inspecting every line of the added snapshot.
+They exist mostly to detect regressions, so if the snapshot looks plausibly correct, go ahead and commit it.

 ## Debugging